namnamir/Cybersecurity-Concepts/Risk-Management-EBIOS.md

 You must ask the following questions:
 - what are the risk origins that can harm the organisation's missions or high-level interests (sector-related, state-related, etc.)?
 - what can the target objectives be for each risk origin in terms of the effects sought?

 ![EBIOS Risk Management - Example of Workshops 2: Identify the Risk Origins and the Target Objectives](img/ebios-risk-management-workshop-example-2-0.png)
 #### 2. Assess the RO-TO Pairs
 The objective is to identify, in the pool of risk origins and target objectives listed, those that you feel are the most relevant.
 #### 3. Select the RO-TO Pairs for the Analysis
 One of the choice criteria is obviously the level of relevance assessed in the preceding step.
 Favour RO/TO pairs that are sufficiently distinct from one another and that will likely affect different business assets and supporting assets.
-In terms of volume, 3 to 6 RO/TO pairs generally form a base that is sufficient to develop strategic scenarios
+In terms of volume, 3 to 6 RO/TO pairs generally form a base that is sufficient to develop strategic scenarios.

 ![EBIOS Risk Management - Example of Workshops 2: Select the RO-TO Pairs for the Analysis](img/ebios-risk-management-workshop-example-2-1.png)

 ## Workshop 3: Strategic Scenarios (Impacts)